permutationlock/ztrait/README.md

 # Zig Type Traits

 A simple version of Rust style type traits for Zig.
-Allows defining type traits and compile time verifying that types satisfy them.
+Allows defining traits and compile-time verifying that types satisfy them.

-It does not constrain that every declaration referenced on a type must belong to a trait that was implemented.
-Thus this trait library mainly serves as a convention that provides nice error messages and type documentation for comptime generics.
+**Note:** Nothing is done to require that every declaration referenced on a type must belong to a trait that was implemented.
+In other words, duck-typing still works as usual, but trait verification runs first.
+Therefure the library mainly serves as a convention that provides nice error messages and type documentation.

-## Example
+## Basic use

 A trait is simply a comptime function taking a type and returning a struct.
-Each declaration of the returned struct defines a required declaration for any type that implements this trait.
+Each declaration of the returned struct defines a required declaration that the type must have if it implements the trait.

-Below is a trait that requires implementing types to define an integer subtype `Count`, provide an `init` funciton, and provide the member functions `increment` and `read`.
+Below is a trait that requires implementing types to define an integer sub-type `Count`, define an `init` funciton, and define member functions `increment` and `read`.

 ```Zig